storybookjs/marko/docs/writing-docs/doc-blocks.md

 ```

-By including the additional information, the args tables will be updated.
+By including the additional information, the args table will be updated.
 Offering a richer experience for any stakeholders involved.

 #### DocsPage

-To use the ArgsTable in [DocsPage](./docs-page.md#component-parameter), export a component property on your stories metadata:
+To use the `ArgsTable` in [DocsPage](./docs-page.md#component-parameter), export a component property on your stories metadata:

 ```js
 // MyComponent.stories.js